-On June 18, 2012, President Obama announced that certain immigrants who had arrived in the U.S. as children would be allowed to temporarily remain in the U.S. with work authorization.
+On June 15, 2012, President Obama announced that certain immigrants who had arrived in the U.S. as children would be allowed to temporarily remain in the U.S. with work authorization.
 The program, called Deferred Action for Certain Childhood Arrivals or “DACA”, does not grant immigration status and does not provide a pathway to citizenship.
 It is a temporary authorization to remain in the U.S. with work authorization.
 To be eligible for deferred action under the DACA program, you must:

 DACA, like many immigration processes, is more complicated than it appears at first glance.
 Although an applicant is eligible for DACA, information provided on the application can be used to deny future immigration applications.
 It is important that an applicant receives a comprehensive evaluation of his or her immigration case before filing DACA or any immigration application.

 Important Note: On June 18, 2020, the U.S. Supreme Court ruled in favor of the DACA program and rejected Trump’s administration’s 2017 attempt to terminate the program.
 The Supreme Court’s decision serves to fully reinstate the DACA program following the 2012 criteria, allowing for first-time DACA requests.
 While USCIS is supposed to be accepting DACA renewal applications, USCIS has yet to issue guidance for initial DACA requests consistent with the Supreme Court’s decision.